-The first step will be completing an "authorization for disclosure of protected health information" form.
+The first step will be completing an "Patient Access Request (or similarly titled)" form.

-A growing number of healthcare facilities offer their authorization forms online so they can be completed ahead of time.
+A growing number of healthcare facilities offer their Patient Access Request forms online so they can be completed ahead of time.
 Some facilities allow patients to mail or e-mail the form if requesting certain record services, such as transferring records to another provider or payer covered by HIPAA.

-If you are having the records sent to another person, you will need to provide their name and contact information.

-For example, a patient requesting that his or her medical records from a recent hospital stay be sent to a new physician would have to provide the physician's full name, address, and fax number or secure e-mail address.
+If you are having the records sent to another person, you will need to provide their name and contact information For example, a patient requesting that his or her medical records from a recent hospital stay be sent to a new physician would have to provide the physician's full name, address, and fax number or secure e-mail address.

-A completed and signed authorization form is mandatory for all record releases.
+A completed and signed authorization form may be mandatory for all record releases, dependent upon the providers policies.
 An incomplete or unsigned request will not be fulfilled.